ericelliott/qconf/README.md

 This is the function that gets imported when you require qconf.

-Creates a configuration singleton object for your app by reading configuration settings from a defaults file, environment variables, command line arguments, and finally a function parameters hash, in reverse priority.
+Creates a configuration object for your app by reading configuration settings from a defaults file, environment variables, command line arguments, and finally a function parameters hash, in reverse priority.